arteyazilim/rowsorter/README.md

         // old_index is stored index of row in table/tbody before start the dragging.
         // new_index is index of row in table/tbody after the row has been dragged. console.log(table, row, new_index, old_index);

+        // if the function returns false, the row won't be dropped return false;
     },

     // if new_index === old_index, this function will be called.